leroynas/abn-amro-assessment/README.md

 Small assessment project for ABN AMRO.

+## Architecture

+For the architecture I chose for a simple approach, because the application is very small I didn't choose for a domain driven design for example.
+There are no globally defined components, because of the simplicity of this application I didn't see the need to create a global button component or a card component.
+The card used in the TV Shows grid is so specific for that use case that creating a global card here wouldn't make any sense.

 ## Used dependencies

 - lodash.debounce -> debouncing search input to reduce amount of calls.